quarto-journals/.github/profile/README.md

 | Journal of Statistical Software     | [jss](https://github.com/quarto-journals/jss)                                 | `quarto use template quarto-journals/jss`                  |
 | Public Library of Science (PLOS)    | [plos](https://github.com/quarto-journals/plos)                               | `quarto use template quarto-journals/plos`                 |
 | Springer                            | [springer](https://github.com/quarto-journals/springer)                       | `quarto use template quarto-journals/springer`             |

+### Creating a Template

+Learn more about creating your own journal templates here: <https://quarto.org/docs/journals/>

+An easy way to start is to use the quarto-journals Github repo template at <https://github.com/quarto-journals/article-format-template>.